Clinician Profiles

 Lancaster

-Dr. Scott Bloszinsky (he/him/his) received his B.A in Psychology from Rider University, M.A in Counseling Psychology from Boston College, and Psy.D. in Clinical Psychology from the University of Hartford.
+Dr. Scott Bloszinsky (he/him) received his B.A in Psychology from Rider University, M.A in Counseling Psychology from Boston College, and Psy.D. in Clinical Psychology from the University of Hartford.
 He became licensed as a Psychologist in Pennsylvania in 2002 and began working with Dr. Smith in this practice shortly thereafter.

 Dr. Bloszinsky is Board Certified in Clinical Psychology through the American Board of Professional Psychology (ABPP).
 His interests include psychotherapy and clinical supervision, as well as conducting psychological evaluations for ADHD, learning disabilities, emotional and behavioral disorders, and autism spectrum disorders.